jonnywinter/jonnywinter.github.io/_posts/2021-06-03-hiding-credentials-api-keys-environmental-variables.md

 echo $user"'"s password is $pass
 #Output = jonny's password is 123456789
 ```
-Python (For completeness, but missing the point)
+Python (for completeness, but missing the point)
 ```python
 import os